ammar8020/mern-social-network/README.md

 > Single Page Application (SPA)

-This is a MERN stack application.
+This is a MERN stack web app.
 It is a social network app that includes authentication, profiles and forum posts.

 ## Quick Start